apicco/mida.science/index.markdown

 Read [About](/about/) MIDA.science,
-get inspired by its [Portfolio](/portfolio/), check its [Services](/services/), and [contact](mailto:andrea.picco@mida.science?subject=Request for consulting) MIDA.science for inquires
+get inspired by its [Portfolio](/portfolio/), check its [Services](/services/), and [contact](mailto:andrea.picco@mida.science?subject=Request for consulting) MIDA.science for inquires.